 Epidermoid cysts, commonly called sebaceous cysts, are small, round bumps usually found on the back, face, genitals, neck, and torso.
 Considered benign skin tumors, the cysts originate from clogged hair follicles, often caused by severe acne or injuries that penetrate the skin.
 If the skin that covers the cysts breaks, the growths release a cheese-like discharge; they also become red and painful to the touch when infected.

 A common treatment for cysts involves removing the discharge and cyst sac, or capsule, to prevent recurrence.
 A dermatologist may also prescribe antibiotics to treat an underlying skin infection.
-Furthermore, an experienced dermatologist in Boardman, Ohio, may suggest laser surgery to treat sebaceous cysts on sensitive areas, such as the face.
+Furthermore, an experienced dermatologist, may suggest laser surgery to treat sebaceous cysts on sensitive areas, such as the face.

 Folliculitis is an inflammation or infection of the hair follicles.
 While a bacterial or fungal infection is the common cause, the condition may also stem from chemical or physical irritation to the follicles.
 Small red bumps at the site of the inflamed follicles are the primary symptom, along with tender, itchy, or burning skin.
 Patients with compromised immune systems, diabetes, or obesity have higher incidence-rates of folliculitis.